 5. NOTE: Remember to change your printer back when you want regular paper printing again.
 You will also need to click the Calibrate button whenever you change printers

 There are many PDF Writer applications available for download, and several are free.
 DataScape staff has had good experience with one named CutePDF (www.cutepdf.com), though there are many others available as well.

 Q. How do I find a plant inventory list that I already created?

-- Click on the Select button to open the plant inventory list for the selected inventory.
+4. Click on the Select button to open the plant inventory list for the highlighted inventory.

 Q. Can I modify my plant inventory list?

 A. Yes, you can open and modify a plant inventory list at any time.
 You may add or delete plants, add or delete sizes, and change quantities and catalog prices.
 Any time you make changes to a plant inventory list, you will be prompted to save the changes when you exit.